international-rural-school-report-v2/backend/README.md

 ### /auth/login POST

-Expects an object with this format:
+Expects an object with this format as the request body:
 ```
 {
   "username": "User1",   //string
   "password": "password" //string
 }
 ```
-If successful, will return with a '201' HTTP status and an object with this format (same as register):
+If the username doesn't exist in the `users` table or the password doesn't match, it will reject the request with a `401` HTTP status.
+If successful, it will return with a `201` HTTP status and an object with this format (same as register):
 ```
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0IjoxLCJ1c2VybmFtZSI6InVzZXIxIiwiaWF0IjoxNTU4Mjk1NDg4LCJleHAiOjE1NTgzMDI2ODh9.Lwz-Wfyzto2JJOSJjRqalbonNSwhXSLmNyxMWH-aVRc",